peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - wild
 - Wind, der

-## Off-by-one
+## Identical apart from one characters

-German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (ignoring the articles), and also largely have the same meaning.
+German words that can be formed by adding, replacing, or deleting 1 of the letters in the Dutch word (or vice versa, ignoring the articles), and that also largely have the same meaning.

 - allein
 - Apfel, der